Shhsvri/BIOF045-NGS_Analysis/lectures/Day2_DNAseq/lessons/02_variant-calling.md

 $ freebayes -h
 ```

+> **DO NOT RUN THIS**

 ```bash
 $ freebayes -f ~/Day2/genome/hg38.fa ptA.markdup.sorted.bam > ptA.vcf
 ```
+Freebayes is a very popular variant caller, however, it takes a long time for it to create vcf files.

 #### Running the bcftools Variant Caller (Alternative)